 These consolidated financial statements have been prepared on the going concern basis which assumes that the Group will be able to realize, in the foreseeable future, its assets and discharge its liabilities in the normal course of business as they come due.
-The Group has incurred cumulative losses of \$23,906,021 as at December 31, 2021 and has reported a net loss of \$1,537,337 for the year ended December 31, 2021.
-The ability of the Group to continue as a going concern is dependent upon obtaining additional financing, entering into a joint venture, a merger or other business combination transaction involving a third party, sale of all or a portion of the Group's assets, the successful development of the Group's mineral property interests or a combination thereof.
-The Group believes that, based on forecasts and the ability to reduce expenditures if required, it will be able to continue as a going concern for the foreseeable future.
-However, the Group will continue to incur losses in the development of its mineral exploration projects and, as noted above, the Group will require additional funding in the future.
-The COVID-19 pandemic remains ongoing.
+The Group has incurred cumulative losses of \$25,127,366 as at December 31, 2022 and has reported a net loss of \$1,221,345 for the year ended December 31, 2022.
+The ability of the Company to continue as a going concern is dependent upon obtaining additional financing, entering into a joint venture, a merger or other business combination transaction involving a third party, sale of all or a portion of the Group's assets, the successful development of the Group's mineral property interests or a combination thereof.
+The Company believes that, based on forecasts, the ability to reduce expenditures if required, and the Company's historical and anticipated ability to raise additional funding, it will be able to continue as a going concern for the foreseeable future.
+However, the Company will continue to incur losses in the development of its mineral exploration projects and, as noted above, the Company will require additional funding in the future.

+The COVID-19 pandemic continues to impact world affairs as do geopolitical events such as the conflict between Russia and Ukraine.
+These events have led to rising global inflation and an increasingly negative economic outlook as central banks around the world have increased interest rates.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and capital markets are not known at this time.

 While the Company believes that it will be able to raise additional funds and/or reduce expenditures to continue as a going concern there is no assurance that the Company will be successful in obtaining additional funding at an acceptable cost as and when needed, or at all.
 There can be no assurance that management's plans will be successful.
 These factors indicate the existence of a material uncertainty that may cast significant doubt upon the Group's ability to continue as a going concern.
-These consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Group be unable to continue as a going concern.
+These consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.